Devredhat/Intern-Task-eCourts-Scraper/README.md

 Keep dependencies updated

 ⚖️ Legal Disclaimer
 ⚠️ This tool is for informational and research purposes only.
 Users are solely responsible for:

-Complying with eCourts India’s terms of service
+Complying with eCourts India's terms of service

 Respecting rate limits and avoiding excessive requests

 Verifying official court records before legal use

 🤝 Contributing
 We welcome contributions from the open-source community!

 🍴 Fork the repository